maybebyte/anthesis/self-host-guide.md

 As a forewarning, self-hosting usually necessitates the command line, though it's not as bad as people think.
-For whatever reason, people get intimidated when they're at a shell prompt when it's a skill to be developed like anything else.
-Learning often consists of stumbling in the right direction, especially when first cultivating a skill, and there's no shame in that.
+For whatever reason, people get intimidated when they're at a shell prompt.
+Learning often consists of stumbling in the right direction, especially when cultivating a new skill, and there's no shame in that.
 Making mistakes is all part of the process.

 If essential shell commands like `ls` and `cd` aren't in your repertoire, consider either a) learning more by consulting